 Let Key-Whitman Serve You

 Our goal is to help you achieve great vision.
 At Key-Whitman Eye Center, we put our patients first and advise them in taking the right steps to achieve their best vision, using only the most advanced equipment and techniques available.
-Our doctors have been named “Best in Dallas” for LASIK and Cataract Surgery for 17 years by D Magazine.
+Our doctors have been named “Best in Dallas” for LASIK and Cataract Surgery for 18 years by D Magazine.
 Dr. Jeffrey Whitman and the rest of our staff are the best options for giving you the vision you deserve.

 This is what is involved in your LASIK procedure: